ben-denham/pyrejection/README.md

 # PyRejection

-Contains source-code for experimentation on classification with rejection by confidence-thresholding and null-labeling.
+Contains source-code for experimentation on classification with rejection by confidence-thresholding and null-labeling, as used in the paper "Null-Labelling: A Generic Approach for Learning in the Presence of Class Noise" presented at ICDM 2020.

 ## Dependencies